sghaskell/maps-plus/README.md

 Number used to set marker priority.
 Higher value numbers render over lower value numbers.
 Set a high value like ``1000`` (or a high negative value to render beneath). **Default** ``0``

 ### Drilldown
 The visualization will identify any non-standard fields and make them available as drilldown fields.
 Simply add any fields you wish to the final table command and you'll have access to them via drilldown in Simple XML.

+Use the [drilldown editor](http://docs.splunk.com/Documentation/Splunk/latest/Viz/DrilldownIntro#Access_the_drilldown_editor) to [set the action](http://docs.splunk.com/Documentation/Splunk/latest/Viz/DrilldownIntro#Choose_a_drilldown_action) for the drilldown.

-See the [documentation on dynamic drilldown](http://docs.splunk.com/Documentation/Splunk/6.5.1/Viz/Dynamicdrilldownindashboardsandforms).
+See the [documentation on contextual drilldown](http://docs.splunk.com/Documentation/Splunk/latest/Viz/ContextualDrilldown).
 Refer to this section of the docs on [accessing tokens for dynamic drilldown](http://docs.splunk.com/Documentation/Splunk/latest/Viz/tokens#Define_tokens_for_dynamic_drilldown).

+Note that `$click.value$` does not get set through the Custom Visualization API.
+Use `$row.fieldname$` to acceess a drilldown value.

 #### Usage
 Drilldown is disabled by default.
 Enable it in the main **Map** section of the format menu.
 Simply **double-click** on a marker to activate the drilldown behavior.